 Understanding the needs of young people in nursing homes and how their long-term health and wellbeing can be improved is vital for aged care providers.

-More than 6,000 younger people with complex support needs currently live in Residential Aged Care (RAC).
+Almost 6,000 younger people with complex support needs currently live in Residential Aged Care (RAC).

 Aged Care Assessment Teams (ACAT) and aged care staff require additional skills to support these younger people.
 Working in collaboration with the NDIS, mainstream housing and health systems, ACAT and aged care staff play a vital role in supporting younger people in RAC to get out into the community, explore alternative housing options if they wish, and live an ordinary life.